chuckcscccl/rustlr/chapter2.md

 it is assigned to be the same as that of the right-hand side symbol with the highest precedence.
 The default precedence of all grammar symbols is zero.
-*(Internally, the precedence is represented by a signed integer: positive for left-associative, negative for left-associative, and zero means unassigned.)*
+*(Internally, the precedence is represented by the absolute value of a signed integer: positive for left-associative, negative for right-associative, and zero means unassigned.)*

      Rustlr resolves **shift-reduce** conflicts as follows: